Get World Beauty

 Image default

 Painful Throat A sore throat is a pain, itching, or irritation in the throat that is often made worse by swallowing.
-The most significant common cause of a sore throat (pharyngitis) is a viral infection, such as a cold or flu.
+The most common cause of a sore throat (pharyngitis) is a viral infection, such as a cold or flu.
 A painful throat caused by a virus resolves on its own.

 Strep throat (strep throat), a less common type of sore throat caused by bacteria, requires antibiotics to prevent complications.
 Other less common causes of a sore throat may require more complex treatment.